 - delineate source zones (hot spots) using the statistical, spatial mapping, and mass balance approaches proposed by UPDS (2016);

 - design the remediation solutions: soil volume of the treatment zone, mass of contaminants in this volume, remediation objectives, decontamination thresholds, operational constraints (depth of the treatment zone, under/above ground utilities, groundwater table, slopes of the excavation pit, etc.).

 Consolidate data from all phases of pollution assessment to enhance the Conceptual Site Model

-When planning remediation for this case of contaminated urban brownfield, all available data (land elevation, lithology, contaminant concentrations) was loaded into Kartotrak.one, allowing the compilation of chlorinated solvent concentrations in different matrices (soil, groundwater, soil gas, sub-slab and sewage systems gas phase).
-Tauw France was able to model hot spot zones and to highlight off-site pollution pathways for both liquids flowing on top of the clay formation and vapors diffusing along the underground utilities.
-Additional investigation plan was drawn from this Conceptual Site Model.
+When planning remediation for this case of contaminated urban brownfield, all available data (land elevation, lithology, contaminant concentrations) was loaded into Kartotrak.one, allowing the compilation of chlorinated solvent concentrations in different matrices (soil, groundwater, soil gas, sub-slab, and sewage systems gas phase).
+Tauw France was able to model hot spot zones and highlight off-site pollution pathways for both liquids flowing on top of the clay formation and vapors diffusing along the underground utilities.
+An additional investigation plan was drawn from this Conceptual Site Model.